ietf-artarea/charters/diem-unified-charter.md

 The working group will liaise with appropriate organizations and relevant IETF WGs when defining emblem formats, validation, and discovery mechanisms to facilitate re-use of existing protocols and capabilities.

-Other use cases and scenarios can be added by re-chartering of the working group.

 ## Deliverables